 You don’t want anything too restricting.
 Between the ice packs and huge pads under the mesh underwear they provide, you are practically wearing a diaper.
 So loose pants keep you comfortable.

-For my 2nd pregnancy recovery, I wore nursing tanks and lounge pants for my whole stay.
+For my 2nd pregnancy recovery, I wore nursing tanks and lounge pants for my stay.
 It was super comfortable and convenient for nursing and postpartum bleeding checks.

 3. Slippers or slipper socks